mrzmyr/super-simple-sitemap-generator/README.md

 * [ ] Make it a NPM package.
 * [ ] Make wait time dynamic in response of fetches inside url.
 * [ ] New params that lets you specify how deep you want to go inside the url.
+* [ ] Integrate it as part of build process of a create-react-app.